Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openlab_openai_aca.md

 ## Lab scenario

 Azure OpenAI enables your applications to take advantage of large-scale, generative AI models with deep understandings of language and code to enable new reasoning and comprehension capabilities.
-In this lab you will integrate your application with Azure Open AI to build an inteligent `chat-agent` service for the pet-clinic.
+In this lab you will integrate your application with Azure Open AI to build an inteligent `chat-agent` service for the petclinic microservices.

 ## Objectives